 Overbite

-The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
-This type of bite problem can lead to premature wear and chipping of the upper and lower front teeth.
+An overbite occurs when the upper front teeth extend over the lower front teeth, sometimes leading the lower teeth to bite into the roof of the mouth.
+This misalignment can result in early wear and chipping of both the upper and lower front teeth.

 Crossbite

-The upper teeth sit inside the lower teeth.
-This type of bite problem can result in misaligned jaw growth, gum recession, tooth mobility and premature wear and chipping of the teeth.
+In this type of bite issue, the upper teeth sit inside the lower teeth.
+Crossbites can result in uneven jaw growth, gum recession, tooth mobility, and early wear and chipping of teeth.

 Crowding